logicly-au/pmhc-mds-user-documentation/doc/faqs/system/mailing-list.rst

 When changes are made to the MDS we alert all users via an email list.
-MDS users are automatically added to this list, however sometimes other Primary Health Network or Provider Organisation staff who do not have accounts wish to be informed of updates.
+MDS users are automatically added to this list, however sometimes other Primary Health Network or provider organisation staff who do not have accounts wish to be informed of updates.

 If you would like to be added to the mailing list please email support@pmhc-mds.com.